Pareto Analysis Example

 2. Using a Parflato chart instead of a Pareto Chart

 Another common Pareto mistake involves using a "parflato" chart.
 If the left bar or two on your Pareto chart are not significantly bigger than the other bars on the chart then you have a "perflato" chart.
-A flat Pareto chart means that the 80/20 rule does not apply.
+A flat Pareto chart means that the principle of 80/20 distribution does not apply.

 Try organizing your data by another attribute (e.g subtotal by geography, cost, or time of day instead of by error type) and see if you can get a Pareto chart that helps you better focus your efforts.